 Clinical Neurophysiology Fellowship Program

-Indiana University School of Medicine Department of Neurology offers a one year ACGME-accredited clinical neurophysiology fellowship.
+The Indiana University School of Medicine Department of Neurology offers a one-year ACGME-accredited clinical neurophysiology fellowship.
 Three positions are offered each year.
-Two positions have a focus on EEG and epilepsy and one position has a focus on EMG and neuromuscular disorders.
+Two positions focus on EEG and epilepsy, and one position focuses on EMG and neuromuscular disorders.

-- IU Health neurology and neurosurgery programs are consistently highly ranked by US News and World Report.
+- IU Health hospitals: IU Health neurology and neurosurgery programs are consistently highly ranked by US News and World Report.

-- The Comprehensive Epilepsy Center is the only level-four epilepsy center in Indiana and is an important site for several multicenter national and international clinical trials, including studies of deep brain stimulation.
+- Comprehensive Epilepsy Center: The Comprehensive Epilepsy Center is the only level-four epilepsy center in Indiana and is an important site for several multicenter national and international clinical trials, including studies of deep brain stimulation.

-- IU Health Neuroscience Center it is a new outpatient center that unites all the specialties that involve nervous system disorders – Neurology, Neurosurgery, Psychiatry, Physical Medicine and Rehabilitation, Neuropsychology, and Neuroradiology.
-It is also home of the main outpatient Neurophysiology (EEG, EMG and Evoked Potentials) laboratory at IU Health.
+- IU Health Neuroscience Center: A new outpatient center that unites all the specialties that involve nervous system disorders (neurology, neurosurgery, psychiatry, physical medicine and rehabilitation, neuropsychology, and neuroradiology), this center is home to the main outpatient Neurophysiology (EEG, EMG and Evoked Potentials) laboratory at IU Health.

-- Riley Hospital for Children is the only nationally ranked Pediatric Hospital in the state of Indiana.
-The fellows are exposed to a large variety and volume of neurophysiology tests performed across all pediatric age groups, from prematurely born neonates to teenagers.
+- Riley Hospital for Children at IU Health: Riley Hospital for Children is the only nationally ranked Pediatric Hospital in the state of Indiana.
+Fellows are exposed to a large variety and volume of neurophysiology tests performed across all pediatric age groups, from prematurely born neonates to teenagers.

-- Richard L. Roudebush VA Medical Center is a designated VA referral center with a broad spectrum of acute and chronic neurologic patients.
-The fellows rotate in the Neurophysiology EMG laboratory at this facility.
+- Richard L. Roudebush VA Medical Center: The VA Medical Center is a designated VA-referral center with a broad spectrum of acute and chronic neurologic patients.
+Fellows rotate in the Neurophysiology EMG laboratory at this facility.